 In the younger years we feel children need more direction with their resilience plans and therefore in Grades 1-2 the resilience plans are whole class plans that are agreed upon at the beginning of the year.
-This way the students can feel safe to choose an activity they are familiar with from a pre-determined shared list.
-The aim is to establish what works for that child to self-regulate.
-Children regularly eat, drink and have mini-breaks/brain breaks.
+This way the students can feel safe to choose an activity they are familiar with from a predetermined shared list.